 You see, I believe this track represents two things.
 First of all, it shows our protagonist escaping once again into the shadow world of his own making.
 After experiencing the hate and regret of the last two tracks, he cannot help but go to his happy place.
 Except, it’s no longer a happy place.
 It depresses him further, and he becomes trapped within himself.

 Secondly, though, I think it represents him as he begins to wrestle with himself.
 He’s beginning to fight back against the shadow, as we will see in the next track.
 So, you see, this track is a transitional song that has plenty of meaning.

 8. Dance with the Shadow

 Yes, he loves her.
 However, it’s becoming increasingly apparent that he is unsure of why she loves him.
 Does she love him for him?
-As he stands up for himself, he realizes that others simply want to change him.
+As he stands up for himself to her, he realizes that everyone else simply want to change him.
 They aren’t satisfied with him.
 They aren’t ready to let him be himself.
 They “stand in line” to try and make him someone else.

 The final track on Riverside’s “Second Life Syndrome” is a threshold song.
 It is the doorway to a new part of the story.
 It is a transition from fear and desperation to new feelings of control and confidence.

 Before.
 It’s a new beginning.
 It’s a new start to his life.
 He’s wasted his life, he feels.
 He’s changed himself to fit others’ desires, and now he’s ready to be freed from this cage.
 “I’ve become addicted to being strong/ Started out my second life/ And the remnants of your tears and smiles/ Shift deleted from my mind”.
 He’s done being used and manipulated by others’ emotions.
 It’s time that he becomes himself once again.